Milo Yiannopoulos: Early life and education

 Yiannopoulos was educated at Simon Langton Grammar School for Boys in Canterbury from which he has said he was expelled.
-He attended the University of Manchester but dropped out before graduating; he then read English at Wolfson College, Cambridge, but was sent down (expelled) in 2010.
+He attended the University of Manchester but dropped out before graduating; he then read English at Wolfson College, Cambridge, but was expelled in 2010.

+Personal life

 In 2017, Yiannopoulos was a U.S. resident alien on O-1 visa status.
-He married his long-term boyfriend in Hawaii in September 2017.
-In March 2021, during an interview with right-wing publication LifeSiteNews, Yiannopoulos claimed to be "ex-gay" and stated his husband had been "demoted to housemate".
+He married his long term boyfriend in Hawaii in September 2017.
+In March 2021, during an interview with right wing publication LifeSiteNews, Yiannopoulos stated he was no longer homosexual and that his husband had been "demoted to housemate".

-In August 2021, Yiannopoulos claimed that he tested positive for COVID-19 and implied that he used ivermectin to treat himself, despite the Food and Drug Administration (FDA) and medical professionals warning against using the medication as a treatment for COVID-19.